 We examined the consequences of this bias by "masking" this dominant term in the annotation reference set, thereby removing all reference gene pairs linked via this term, and then testing data sets for their performance on the full and masked reference sets.
 For example, mRNA co-expression relationships between yeast genes across various heat-shock treatments [19] appear to strongly predict functional associations when benchmarked using the full, biased reference set (Figure 1B, open circles).
 However, that strong relationship largely disappears after masking only the single reference term "protein biosynthesis" (Figure 1B, closed circles).
 This observation clearly indicates that the strong functional associations derived from co-expression over these particular arrays are limited largely to protein biosynthesis genes.
 Thus, assigning a high likelihood score for gene pairs that co-express highly but are not in protein biosynthesis would be misleading.
 Examination of the frequency distribution of reference set gene pairs (Figure 1A) shows that the next most dominant term ("Cell wall organization and biosynthesis", GO:0007047) accounts for <5% of reference pairs, with contributions from remaining terms decaying fairly smoothly.
-We therefore removed only the dominant "protein biosynthesis" term before reconstructing the probabilistic yeast gene network.
+We therefore removed the only the dominant "protein biosynthesis" term before reconstructing the probabilistic yeast gene network.

-Probabilistic inference of gene functional associations from physical protein-protein interactions and genetic interactions

-Because of the generally strong correlation between protein physical or genetic interactions and functional associations, a map of such interactions among proteins is an invaluable source for learning about protein functions and pathways.
-Among many techniques of mapping protein physical interaction, yeast two hybrid assays and affinity purification followed by mass spectrometry have proved to be the most popular for their scalability.
+Probabilistic inference of gene functional associations from physical protein-protein interactions and genetic interactions invaluable source for learning about protein functions and pathways.
+Among many techniques of mapping protein physical interaction, yeast two hybrid assays and affinity purification followed by mass spectrometry have proved to the most popular for their scalability.
 Two major genome-scale yeast two hybrid screens reported more than 4,000 binary interactions [20,21].
 While these interactions passed minimum quality criteria, we might not expect all to be equally informative for inferring functional associations.
 The original confidence measures-dividing interactions into a more reproducible "core" set and less reproducible "non-core" set [20]-is coarse-grained and may often miss functionally informative interactions.